manasasravan/policyexpert/README.md

 # PolicyExpert
-Policyexpert test
+Policyexpert Home insurance page test

-This is a PolicyExpert test.
+This is a sample project on PolicyExpert's Home insurance page.

 #Tools used
 * Java 8